fbaturt/fbaturt/README.md

 ### ⚡ Outside of Data & Aviation

 I guide **@airfighters** on Instagram — an aviation community of **430K+ followers**.
-When I'm not working on my thesis or learning codding, I'm playing video games and running regularly (at least I am trying) content and slowly learning Deutch! 🤌
+When I'm not working on my thesis or learning codding, I'm playing video games, running regularly (at least I am trying) and slowly learning Deutch! 🤌

 ---